IurieChi/Converter/readme.md

 This is a simple conversion of distance
-1 -- from Km to mile
+'1' From kilometer to miles
+'2' From miles to Km
+'3' From mile to yard
-2 -- from mile to KM
+'4' From mile to foot
-3 -- from foot to meter
+'5' From foot to meter
+'6' From meter to foot
-4 -- From Meter to Foot
+'7' From yard to foot
-5 -- From Yard to Foot
+'8' From inch to centimeter
-6 -- From Inch to Centimeter
+'9' From inch to millimetre